pools-united/poolFetchBackend/README.md

     - returns json with all our pools hardcoded
 2. /pools/:id
     - returns json with single pool based on the pool ID provided

+How to start the local server:
+1. Clone the repo
+2. navigate to the project dir
+3. cp .env.example .env
+4. npm install
+5. npm run dev

+App is now available on localhost:3057